Personal injury Trust Investment

 How will my personal injury claim affect my means-tested state benefits?

-Many state benefits are means-tested.
-This means that the state will assess you to establish whether you have a need for the claim you are making.
+Expert tip means-tested state benefits personal injury trustMany state benefits are means-tested.
+This means that the state will assess you to establish whether you have a need for the claim you are making based on your other resources.
 If you have existing income or capital which will continue after the claim, this is likely to affect the amount of state benefits you can be paid.
 Broadly, the more income or capital you have, the lower your means-tested benefits will be.
 If you have too much capital, then you will not be entitled to claim means-tested state benefits at all.

 How much compensation can you hold before means-tested state benefits are affected?